top of page

 • There are two shipping options:

-2. Priority Shipping $9 includes stickers, bumper stickers, and a keychain charm
+2. Priority Shipping $9.50 includes sticker, bumper sticker, and a keychain charm

 bottom of page